afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ Although games wait 1 full second, small waits (like ~160ms) also work.

+⚠️ If a client sends a `0x1c` and then starts a `0x1d` loop (1 command per frame), and a console that was broadcasting is turned off, it disappears after 3 seconds.

 #### Setup - `0x17`

 [![Image without alt text or caption](img/0x17.png)](img/0x17.png)